• Skip to primary navigation

 Weather, stress (not enough nutrients or sunlight), and other growing conditions can increase bitterness.
 This is why one cucumber might be perfectly fine and the next will taste pretty bitter.

 Some American slicing cucumbers can become quite bitter from poor growing conditions.
-However, other varieties where bitter traits have been bred out might only get the slightest hint of bitterness due to weather (if at all).
+However, other varieties where bitter traits have been bred out might only have the slightest taste of bitterness due to weather (if at all).

 Super-tasters

-Bitter cucumbers will taste a lot stronger if you're a super-taster.
+Cucumbers will taste a lot more bitter if you're a super-taster.
 Super-tasters have about twice as many taste buds as the average person (about 25% of people are super-tasters).
 This makes food more intense and sometimes unpalatable, from the bitterness of coffee to the spiciness of hot sauces.

 The other thing at play is that some people can taste certain bitter compounds while others can't.
 This means while you're friends stare at you in disbelief when you claim a food or cocktail is too bitter, they really can't taste it, while you can.
 For a fun party trick, prove it with these test strips to test yourself and your friends.